vincentbagilet/mediocrethemes/README.md

 # devtools::install_github("vincentbagilet/mediocrethemes")
 ```

+Note that you may need to restart your R session once the installation
+is complete to be able to use the package.

 ## Usage

 This package provides both a ggplot theme and a color palette.
 Users can
-set the theme and color palette.
+set the theme and color palette independently.

 ``` r
 library(ggplot2)